Ixon IX-U05 review | New In&Motion airbag system tested

 Ixon IX-U05 review – Verdict

-In the real world, every crash is different, so it’s impossible to say what might and might not protect you most effectively if things go horribly wrong.
+It’s worth pointing out that the In&Motion ‘Performance Module’ used inside the Ixon IX-U05 is intended for track riding, rather than road use, but wherever you are, in the real world every crash is different, so it’s impossible to say what might and might not protect you most effectively if things go horribly wrong.

-An airbag can help protect you, but based on the data and information I’ve gathered, those certified using EN1621-4 are potentially more likely to offer higher levels of safety if you’re struck by something like a handlebar, the top of some Armco, the edge of a road sign or car, or just flung onto the road.
+Other airbags, certified using the EN1621-4 standard, are potentially more likely to offer higher levels of safety if you’re struck by something like a handlebar, the top of some Armco, the edge of a road sign or kerb, but data and testing is showing that they can ALSO meet the requirements of CRITT as well, which favours flat impact testing.

 Do you own this airbag?
 Tell us what it’s like, or ask us questions about it at bikeclub.bennetts.co.uk.